Susmita1703/sql-Tableu-project-on-Festive-Season-sales-analysis/README.md

-Project Title: Sales Insights and Visualization for AtliQ Mart
+<span style="font-size: 24px; font-weight: bold;">Project Title: Sales Insights and Visualization for AtliQ Mart</span>

 Description:
 This project aims to provide actionable insights and visualizations to Sales Director Bruce Haryali of AtliQ Mart, a leading FMCG retailer in southern India.
 The project analyzes sales data from four Excel sheets and performs exploratory data analysis (EDA) to uncover patterns and trends.
 Utilizing SQL for data cleaning and analysis, the project addresses business questions and requests, ultimately presenting findings through interactive visualizations created in Tableau.